 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh far more than asphalt.
-For these jobs, we route a reinforced 30-yard container featuring a heavier floor plate and ribbed sides.
-We cap the fill volume well below the visual rim to ensure axle weight stays legal; we then use a lowboy to set the load.
-This is distinct from our general construction debris service for mixed, lighter loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles per square.
+We route a reinforced 30-yard bin with a heavier floor plate and ribbed sides to handle the density; we then cap the fill volume below the visual rim so axle weight remains legal.
+We use a lowboy for this specialized low-wall transport.
+We also offer a general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover